-I have been playing around with making my own chocolate and I have been using chocolate transfer sheets to make it look pretty.
+May 2014 and I have been playing around with making my own chocolate.
+I have been using chocolate transfer sheets to make it look pretty.
 These are so easy to use.
 You pour the chocolate onto the transfer sheet, spread it thinly with a palette knife and once set peel off the transfer, leaving the design behind on your chocolate.

 Pick ‘n Pay sent me an Easter Egg hamper.
 It was filled with the most amazing selection of Easter Eggs and I made sure we waited until Easter weekend before tucking in.
 As I did not think Dave would need to eat all the eggs I was given, I gave many away to our staff, and their children.